Mascot, Nebraska

+Mascot is an unincorporated community in Harlan County, Nebraska, United States.
+Mascot is a rural settlement within Spring Grove Township, the nearby village of Oxford is located a few miles to the west.

 History

 Mascot was first called Rouse until it was renamed by the railroad.
 A post office was established in 1886 and discontinued in 1892.
 High school graduates from 1923 to 1958.